-Structured English Immersion Program: The Structured English Immersion Program is identified as an English Language acquisition process for young children in which nearly all classroom instruction is in English, but the curriculum and presentation are specifically designed for children who are learning the language; Students will be taught subjects "overwhelmingly," but not exclusively, in <a href="mailto:English\Eng
+Structured English Immersion Program: The Structured English Immersion Program is identified as an English Language acquisition process for young children in which nearly all classroom instruction is in English, but the curriculum and presentation are specifically designed for children who are learning the language; Students will be taught subjects "overwhelmingly," but not exclusively, in English.

 TBD (To Be Determined): A temporary term used when a Home Language Survey identifies a potential EL.
-Assessment using the initial ELPAC is used to classify a TBD student as wither EL or FEPFEP.
+Assessment using the initial ELPAC is used to classify a TBD student as either EL or FEP.